caiorosa-dev/fit-track/README.md

 ## License

-Fit Track is licensed under the MIT License.
+Fit Track is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.